 Around eighty people gathered for NZPPI's inaugural Plant Producer Science and Innovation Summit in Rotorua on 4 and 5 May 2017.
-All added to the air of excitement that heralded a new era for NZPPI and our plant producer community.

 It was fantastic to participate in the Science Summit.
 Much will come out of it that will be a catalyst to taking our industry to a higher level in many ways.